giulbia/baby_cry_detection/README.md

 Script `train_set.py` saves the trainset in folder _dataset_ and, script `train_model.py` saves the model in _model._
 Folders _dataset_ and _model_ are parameters with default values as shown above, they can be changed as wished.

+Please note that the model itself is not provided, you should run `train_set.py` and `train_model.py` to generate it.

 >Part of the data used for training comes from [ESC-50: Dataset for environmental sound classification](https://github.com/karoldvl/ESC-50)